 Before joining WWF Denmark, I was the Executive Director and Co-Founder of Worldwatch Institute’s European office in Copenhagen.
 My main tasks were to manage the organisation and coordinate projects and activities around issues of circular economy, urban sustainability and biodiversity.

 Before joining Worldwatch in 2010, I was a Senior Advisor and Researcher for seven years at the National Environmental Research Institute (NERI) at Aarhus University, Denmark.
 I’m also the former chairman of the Danish Ecological Council and a former elected member of the Copenhagen City Council.

 I hold an MSc in Chemical Engineering from Denmark’s Technical University and a PhD in Microbial Ecology from NERI.
 Over the years, I have led and participated in a number of national and European research projects on environment, biodiversity and sustainability issues.

-2015 – present: Consultant, writer and nature photographer
+2015 – present: Consultant, author and nature photographer